 Students can learn about local food systems right on campus in the Eco-Demonstration Garden.
 This garden gives students the chance to learn sustainable gardening practices and gain hands on experience growing their own food.
 Students can also complete coursework in the garden through the Environmental Studies Ecological Agriculture course.
 Get involved with the garden by contacting the Environmental Center.

 Fort Lewis is committed to environmental practices even as we grow.
-Four buildings on campus are currently LEED Gold certified or registered with the certification goal of LEED Gold.
+Four buildings on campus are currently LEED Gold certified.
 LEED is the preeminent program for the design, construction, maintenance and operations of high-performance green buildings.

 The Student Union features a vegetated roof, and two solar energy projects: a solar hot water system and a roof-top photovoltaic system, in addition to a state-of-the-art composting system.